iterative/dvc.org/content/docs/command-reference/import-url.md

 - `--no-exec` - create `.dvc` file without actually downloading `url`.
 E.g. if file or directory already exists `--no-exec` can be used to skip download.
-In this case, `dvc commit <out>.dvc` should be used to calculate URL and data hash, update generated .`dvc` file and save existing data into the DVC cache.
+In this case, `dvc commit <out>.dvc` should be used to calculate URL and data hash, update generated `.dvc` file and save existing data into the DVC cache.

 - `-h`, `--help` - prints the usage/help message, and exit.